Dental Emergency NYC

 209 NYC Dental has increased morning and evening hours of operation to help our patients with general availability and weekend emergency dental care.
 We are now open 7 days a week and closed only on major holidays.

-Where To Go For Dental Emergency In NYC?
+Where To Go For An Emergency Dentist In NYC

 If you are experiencing a dental emergency or have had a traumatic dental injury, who should you see in New York City?
 As mentioned above, if you are seeking dental emergency treatment your best option is to find a dental office, not an emergency room.
 Not every dental clinic sees new patients on an emergency basis, so call first.
 If you happened to have the misfortune of toothache on off hours looking for the office with extended hours is a given.